alextes/knowledge/simple.md

 ## Simplicity

 ### Cardinality
 Few is not automatically simple.
+Conversely many is not automatically hard.
+Addition does not become more complex when one expression features many terms.
+It might become harder to compute correctly just because humans make errors when making calculations but addition does not become any more complex.

 ### Simplicity is objective